amirho3einsedaghati/logical-gates/README.md

 # logical-gates

-in this repo, I implement the logical gates of the digital systems, enjoy it!
+in this repo, I implemented the logical gates of the digital systems. enjoy it!